Hot Spots in Dogs: A Comprehensive Guide to Recognition, Treatment, and Prevention 🔥

 What are hot spots in dogs? 🔍

 A hot spot, also known as pyotraumatic dermatitis, is a weeping, inflammatory skin condition in dogs that spreads in a circular pattern.
 They are particularly painful and can develop and grow within a few hours.
-These inflammations often occur in dogs with long and thick fur, such as golden retrievers, huskies, St. Bernards or Newfoundlands.
+These inflammations are common in dogs with long, thick fur, such as Golden Retrievers, Huskies, Saint Bernards, and Newfoundlands.

 Symptoms of a hot spot 🚨